-Prerequisite/Corequisite: concurrent enrollment in CHM-153, College Chemistry I, or CHM-166, General Chemistry I, is strongly encouraged.
-This course, with the addition of BIO-203, Biology II, is a detailed lecture and laboratory-based study of the fundamental principles of biology, including the study of ecology and environmental issues, cell structure and function, energy transfer, inheritance, and evolution.
+Corequisite: CHM-153, College Chemistry I, or CHM-166, General Chemistry I, or permission of instructor.
+This course, with the addition of BIO-203, Biology II, is a detailed lecture and laboratorybased study of the fundamental principles of biology, including the study of ecology and environmental issues, cell structure and function, energy transfer, inheritance, and evolution.
 (45-30)